skyface753/SkyManager/README.md

 | No  | BACKEND_URL |  | URL to the Backend for Autofill |

 ## Encryption
-MASTER_KEY to encrypt the password of the customes.
+`MASTER_KEY` to encrypt the password of the customers.
 <span style="color:red">*DONT REPLACE THIS KEY WHEN ALREADY SET*</span>.